-If for any reason, a pilot is forced to stop on or near the course during a heat, it is the pilot's first duty to remove the A.B. from the course so not to endanger or obstruct other pilots.
+If for any reason, a rider is forced to stop on or near the course during a heat, it is the rider's first duty to remove the A.B. from the course so not to endanger or obstruct other riders.